mingyaulee/Blazor.BrowserExtension/docs/Pages/01_03_ExtensionAPIs.md

 }
 ```

-Each of the property in the `IWebExtensionsApi` class provides a set of APIs for different functionalities that can be implemented by an extension.
-These property sometimes include description of additional setup required to use the API.
+Each of the properties in the `IWebExtensionsApi` class provides a set of APIs for different functionalities that can be implemented by an extension.
+These properties sometimes include description of additional setup required to use the API.

 For example, the `Alarms` API shows that it requires manifest permission `alarms`.